+... are beautiful, an existential part of the landscape where you can connect with nature, experience wildlife and find peace
-EU 27 forests

-5% Covered by other wooded land, approx. 21 million hectares

-EU territory covered by forests, approx. 159 million hectares

-Forest cover varies from
+EU 27 forests in a nutshell 5% other wooded land, approx. 21 million hectares covered by forests, approx. 159 million hectares Forest cover >01% 11% varies from

-11% Ireland Netherlands

-Malta

-The forest area is growing
+The forest area is growing 2000